flygeneticist/zombie-text-game/README.md

 0. ~~An inventory system and staminia based carry capacity for players.~~
 1. A combat system to fight zombies and other enemies.
 2. Interactions with friendly / neutral NPCs.
+3. ~~Save / Load games.~~
-3. Suggest a new feature you'd like to see or submit a pull request. :)
+4. Suggest a new feature you'd like to see or submit a pull request. :)

 ### Change Log:
+* v0.3 - Added the ability to examine an object to find out more about it.
+Refactored game engine.
+Added save/load functionality.
+Fixed bug that started player in the wrong room when changing maps.
 * v0.2.1 - Added an inventory system with checks on player stamina vs inventory weight and if item is carriable or droppable.
 * v0.2 - A complete overhaul was done to design.
 Basic gameplay functions now!
 * v0.1 - Initial version of game.
 Failed to function for even basic features due to design flaws.
 Project sat untouched for several months.